-After fiddling with the camera equipment hours before The Brewhouse night, charging up the camera and transporting it to the SU event felt like a breeze.
+After fiddling with the camera equipment hours before The Brewhouse night, charging up the camera and transporting it, the SU event felt like a breeze.
 I was starting to feel a bit more confident in my role as an intern.
 I knew what I had to do and when I had to do it.

-When Billie, Eleanor, and I all met up before the night, a few hiccups made themselves heard.
+When Billie, Eleanor, and I all met up before the night, a few hiccups cropped up.
 At Rhyme and Reason, the way we organise our set lists is through the Facebook event pages, where people can ask for performance slots prior to the event.
-The complication we had was that a lot of our poets for the night cancelled on the day, meaning we wouldn’t have enough poets to last two acts.
+The complication we had was that a lot of our poets for the night cancelled on the day, meaning we wouldn’t have enough poets to last two halfs.

 By meeting an hour before the event, we were able to sit down and sort through our options.
 Billie is a credit to Rhyme and Reason, as she calmly sat down and practically discussed our predicament and how we might go about a solution.
 Ideas were thrown about, but the decision was made that the event would be cancelled.
 Eleanor and I ran a casual poetry workshop to compensate for cancelling the open mic, and a cluster of people who originally turned up to the night were interested in getting some feedback from us.